Tru-Color Frequently Asked Questions

 Tru-Color Paint is NOT mixable with any other brands of paint due to the vast differences in solvents used in their manufacture.
 However, Tru-Color Paint can be sprayed over a model, in most cases, already painted in another brand of paint.
 You should evaluate this by sampling a small section prior to painting the entire model.

-Tru-Color Paint is now available for model railroads (over 360 colors and counting !) and for the model Automobile market.
+Tru-Color Paint is now available for model railroads (over 360 colors and counting !), the model Automobile market, Military markets consisting of Naval, Aircraft and Army/Marine colors beisdes the Matte and Flat colors mentioned previously.